WGBH-MLA/AAPB2/app/views/exhibits/witnessing-new-mexico/4-navigating-racism.md

   </tbody>
 </table>

-New Mexico stands as one of the poorest states in the nation, 45th in per capita income and plagued by chronic and historical poverty.
-Learn more in *At Week's End*, "Poverty in New Mexico".
+New Mexico stands as one of the poorest states in the nation, forty-fifth in per capita income and plagued by chronic and historical poverty.
+Learn more in *At Week's End*, "Poverty in New Mexico."

 **[*Segunda Oportunidad (Second Chance)*](/catalog/cpb-aacip-47da3d3c487) (KENW-TV, Portales, NM, August 6, 1991)**